sahilvermadev/mapx/docs/SEMANTIC_SEARCH_IMPLEMENTATION.md

-# MapX Semantic Search Implementation
+# recce_ Semantic Search Implementation

 ## Overview

-This document describes the implementation of semantic search functionality in MapX, which allows users to search for places using natural language queries like "What's the best cafe with wifi that I can work in Hauz Khas?"
+This document describes the implementation of semantic search functionality in recce_, which allows users to search for places using natural language queries like "What's the best cafe with wifi that I can work in Hauz Khas?"

 ## Architecture